coursera/courseraprogramming/README.rst

 Examples:
  - ``courseraprogramming upload $MY_CONTAINER_IMAGE $COURSE_ID $ITEM_ID
-   $PART_ID`` uploads the specified grader container image to Coursera, begins and the post-upload processing, and associates the new grader with the specified item part in a new draft.
-Navigate to the course authoring UI to publish the draft to make it live.
+   $PART_ID`` uploads the specified grader container image to Coursera, begins the post-upload processing, and associates the new grader with the specified item part in a new draft.
+Navigate to the course authoring UI or use the `publish` command to publish the draft to make it live.
+ - ``courseraprogramming upload $MY_CONTAINER_IMAGE $COURSE_ID $ITEM_ID $PART_ID
+   --additional_item_and_part $ITEM_ID2 $PART_ID2 $ITEM_ID3 $PART_ID3`` uploads
+   the specified graded container image to Coursera, begins the post-upload procesing, and associates the new grader with all the three item_id part_id pairs.
+   Navigate to the course authoring UI for each item, or use the `publish` command with ``--additional-items`` flag to publish the draft to make it live.
  - ``courseraprogramming upload --help`` displays all available options for the :code:`upload` subcommand.